Why go to Peru? The 10 good reasons to go Peru

 The incredible Amazon

-Natural parks, waterfalls, immense rivers, it fascinates and plunges us into the elsewhere
+Natural parks, waterfalls, immense rivers, it fascinates and plunges us into another world.

 The Incas

-And all the pre-Columbian civilizations that have left evidence of their greatness.
+And all the pre-Columbian civilizations that left evidence of their greatness.

 Even if we often forget it, Peru is also a land of surfers in Lima and in the northern spots.